n4cr/n4cr.github.io/content/about/index.md

 date: 2024-02-01T11:14:23+01:00
 draft: false
 ---
 My name is Nasir Shadravan.
-I'm located in Amsterdam.
+I'm an AI & Automation Engineer and help SMBs integrate AI in their businesses.
+I have 20 years of software engineering and AI experience, and 10 years of experience building tech products.
+I heavily focus on understanding the problem of my cliennts and build AI agents and automations

-I'm an experienced software engineer with ~20 years of experience building software.
+I have ~20 years of experience building software.
 I've worked on a wide range of projects, from small startups to large enterprises.
 From J2EE to Django.
 From microservices monoliths.

 I mostly write python.
 For the web side, I use HTMX, vanilla JS and [Hyperscript](https://hyperscript.org/).
 I avoid writing Javascript as much as possible.
 I prefer monolith apps.
 They are easier to reason about and develop.
 I prefer no build for web apps.
 Drop the need for `npm` all toghether.
 And you'll be happier.